expo/expo/docs/versions/v22.0.0/guides/expokit.md

 Open the `android` directory in Android Studio, then build and run the project on an Android device or a Genymotion emulator.

+When opening the project, Android Studio may prompt you to upgrade the version of Gradle or other build tools, but don't do this as you may get unexpected results.
+ExpoKit always ships with the latest supported versions of all build tools.

 Once the Android project is running, it should automatically request your development url from XDE or `exp`.
 You can develop your project normally from here.